 - Visual Communication Design.

-Details of school-assessed tasks are outlined in the relevant Study Design and assessment guides.
-They are initially assessed by the teacher using criteria provided in the assessment guides and are subject to external review.
-The VCAA provides schools with assessment sheets for school-assessed tasks that specify the criteria for the award of grades.
-Schools must use the current year's assessment sheets published annually in the assessment guides.
+Details of school-assessed tasks are outlined in the relevant study design, support materials (which includes the previously known Advice for teachers) and the Administrative Information for School-based Assessment.
+They are initially assessed by the teacher using criteria provided in the Administrative Information for School-based Assessment and are subject to external review.
+The VCAA provides schools with assessment sheets for school-assessed tasks that specify the criteria for the award of marks.
+Schools must use the current year's assessment sheets published annually in the Administrative Information for School-based Assessment.